Autodesk Licensing

 To register Arnold on all clients using RR:

-• Create a batch file with the commandline:
+- Create a batch file "Register_Arnold2024.bat" and add this commandline:

-• Launch rrSubmitter, click Load Scene File, use the file browser to open the pitreg executable.
+- Launch rrSubmitter, click Load Scene File, use the file browser to open the batch file you created.

 The commandline you have to use is: